pbrisbin/vim-alt-ctags/README.md

 1. Use pathogen
 2. Clone to `~/.vim/bundle/alt-ctags`

-## Ctags()
+## :Ctags

-The plugin exposes one function: `Ctags()`.

-The function can be invoked manually via the `Ctags` command, but that's not the intended usage.
-In stead, the function is automatically added as an `autocmd` and run when entering any buffer.
+The `Ctags` command can be invoked manually, but it's also set as an `autocmd` and run when entering any buffer.
 This ensures your tags file is always as up to date as possible.

-The function `rm -f`s your `b:ctags_file` and runs `b:ctags_command`
+The command regenerates and overwrites your `b:ctags_file` by running `b:ctags_command`.
-which, presumably, rebuilds it.

 The action is silent and asynchronous.
 Any errors (vim or shell) are completely ignored, so running this command constantly and automatically